mehkir/opcua-cps-kitchen/README.md

 - python 3.10
 - JavaScript Dashboard: justgage@1.7.0, node-opcua@2.156.0, ws@8.18.2, commander@2.20.3, raphael@2.3.0
 - Code Documentation (optional): doxygen 1.9.1, graphviz 2.42.2

+## Relevant Directories
+This repository contains directories and files which were helpful to familiarize oneself with the open62541 library.
+The following directories can be ignored and are not relevant to the functionality of this project: demos (except the discovery_server.cpp), statistics, tests and timestamp.

 ## Compilation
 There are the following build scripts in the project root directory: